vdlbk/playbtg/README.md

 Flags:
   -h, --help                help for playbtg
-  -i, --infinite-attempts   You have an infinite numbers of attempts for each words (By default, you only have 1 attempt) -s, --no-space-mode       Disable space between keys -n, --number-mode         The words will be replaced by numbers -o, --output string       Specify the folder in which it will save the results into a file (default "Console") -m, --upper-lower-mode    The words will be displayed with a mix of character in uppercase and lowercase
+  -i, --infinite-attempts   You have an infinite numbers of attempts for each words (By default, you only have 1 attempt) -s, --no-space-mode       Disable space between words -n, --number-mode         The words will be replaced by numbers -o, --output string       Specify the folder in which it will save the results into a file (default "Console") -m, --upper-lower-mode    The words will be displayed with a mix of character in uppercase and lowercase